conspir4cy/arch-rice/README.md

 # arch-rice
-The usual configs and dotfiles for conveiniance.
+The usual configs and dotfiles for convenience.